-Earl Grey Matcha Latte recipe with collagen, gelatin, flax oil and cinnamon.
+Earl Grey Matcha Latte recipe with collagen, gelatin, coconut oil and cinnamon.
 This creamy, frothy beverage contains amazing gut health benefits and is a fabulous way to start the day.

 Welcome to my morning obsession.

 Confession of a former coffee addict: Coffee used to control my life.

 I suppose that is a bold statement, but the truth is, I’d throw an internal fit unless I consumed at least 20 ounces of battery acid strong bulletproof coffee first thing in the morning before anything else occurred.

 Not a big deal for most people, right?

 But I noticed my coffee habit was getting in the way of my health.
 I took a food sensitivity test, which unveiled my immune system reacts strongly to coffee – essentially, coffee weakens my immune system.

 I was also diagnosed with hypothyroidism 6 months ago, and it is generally recommended you avoid coffee (and high amounts of caffeine, but let’s face it, we need to baby steps this out) if you’re trying to reduce your symptoms naturally.
 Not to mention, I have had chronic gut issues for the last 8+ years.